KnowPulse-KnowledgeBase/howto-store-raw-phenotypic-data-in-KnowPulse/index.md

 title: "Lesson Title"

 # Single Sentence purpose for this lesson.
-short-purpose: "This lesson will show you how to..."
+short-purpose: "This lesson will show you how to use raw phenotype importer to uoload your data file. "

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.
 who: "Pulse Crop Researchers focused on variation data."

 # A comma-separated list of maintainers for this lesson.
-maintainers: "Lacey-Anne Sanderson, Ruobin Liu"
+maintainers: "Ruobin Liu"

 # A short paragraph describing why we created this lesson.
 # What question is it trying to solve and why is that question important.